esotericpig/EkoScape/README.md

 ### Web CMake ###

 Now just use the CMake preset `web`, and everything should just work like normal.
-This preset uses separate `build_web` & `bin_web` folders than the `default` preset so that you can test both the Desktop & Web versions without having to rebuild everything when switching between them.
+This preset uses separate `build` & `bin` folders than the `default` preset so that you can test both the Desktop & Web versions without having to rebuild everything when switching between them.

 ```bash
 # Configure for Web.